feloundou/personal-page/content/post/multiple-experts-multiple-objectives/index.md

 **Test Time**

 Let's put the above components together.
 The model observes a state, concatenates a context vector supplied by the supervisor (currently me) and then produces a conditional policy and draws an action.
-Let’s look at some demos.
+As discussed above, a model learns to associate small distances at the index with the